MaDrCloudDev/aMaDrOfSvelte/README.md

 ---
 ## How to Deploy

-Ensure that all the environment variables are correct.
+Ensure that all the environment variables in your .env are correct.

-There's no node-express server here, so you need to host somewhere like Vercel or Netlify, which should automatically turn Svelte server functions into serverless functions.
+There's no node-express server here, so you need to host somewhere like Vercel or Netlify, which should automatically turn the SvelteKit server functions into serverless functions.

 You likely need to override your host's build step; changing